 - Make the text and interactive elements (such as buttons and checkboxes) large enough so mobile users won’t have to zoom in.

 - Maximize your site’s loading speed.
 Host it on a good server, reduce the images’ file size, optimize the pages’ code and avoid unnecessary redirects.
-Test your site’s speed with WebCEO’s Page Speed tool.
+Test your site’s speed with WebCEO’s Speed Optimization tool.

 - Make sure the website isn’t suffering from any errors, the most innocent of which would be a broken link.
 Scan your site for errors with WebCEO’s Technical Audit tool, and if it finds any errors, fix them as soon as possible.
 Site errors are user experience killers.